 “Remember your blood pressure, father,” said Buffy, chuckling at her father’s uncharacteristic show of temper.

 “The Humanist Party controls the White House.
 My cook doesn’t know how to make pot roast, even after twenty-five years in America.
 My petulant daughter has no idea how to show her father any respect.”
-Kompera Lee mumbled something in Japanese to himself as he excused himself from the table.
+Kompera Lee muttered something in Japanese under his breath as he excused himself from the table.
 “I have completely lost my appetite for this Brave New America.”